shenxiaochenn/SongCi/README.md

 ## Updates:
 * 05/06/2024: We are working on refining the code updates for the SongCi model.
 * 28/10/2024： We’ve included checkpoints for each section, which you can now access by simply requesting them from us.
-[Google Drive](https://drive.google.com/drive/folders/1L1ff_SJg7xCHlU2sxnx9tvAUbSkdigLG?usp=sharing)
+[Google Drive](https://drive.google.com/drive/folders/1L1ff_SJg7xCHlU2sxnx9tvAUbSkdigLG?usp=sharing) and [hugging face](https://huggingface.co/shenxiaochen/SongCi)
 ## Installation:

 **Pre-requisites**: